TL;DR

 Where free plans usually break

-Avatar accessSmall libraryFull library or custom options
+| Avatar access | Small library | Full library or custom options |

 That table is the part I would read twice.
-A free tool can be fine for one clip and annoying by video three.
+A free tool can be fine for one clip and irritating by video three.
 Watermark rules, export caps, and commercial-use language are usually where the nice homepage copy stops mattering.

 My verdict

-For avatars, I would test HeyGen and Synthesia first, with D-ID as the more specific photo-to-video option.
-For script drafts and repurposing, InVideo AI, Lumen5, and Vadoo AI are worth a pass, but I would not confuse their free tiers with a long-term production setup.
+Kapwing fits better if your team lives in social edits and comment threads.
+Canva is the lazy-smart choice when your brand kit already lives there.
+For avatars, I would test HeyGen and Synthesia first, with D-ID as the photo-to-video specialist.
+For script drafts and repurposing, InVideo AI, Lumen5, and Vadoo AI are worth a pass, as long as you do not confuse a free tier with a long-term production setup.

 Frequently asked questions